 Lightly prune boxwood after they show new growth to get a pleasing shape.

 FINALLY, it’s time for some annuals.
-If you have not yet dolled up boxes and planters, head to a garden center ASAP while there’s still a good selection.
+If you have not yet dolled up boxes and planters, head to a garden center ASAP.
+Especially while there's still a good selection.

 Tips to get the best from them?
-Add slow-release organic fertilizer when planting, then give them a weekly snack with a quarter-strength liquid fertilizer (such as organic manure tea or liquid kelp) every seven to ten days.
+Add slow-release organic fertilizer when planting, then give them a weekly snack.
+Add a quarter-strength liquid fertilizer (such as organic manure tea or liquid kelp).
+Do so every seven to ten days.
 And, ALWAYS water well first before adding liquid fertilizer.

 And, depending on your zone, hydrangeas may have had their first flush of flowers.
 Be sure to deadhead spent blooms to encourage more blooms to come.
 Same for roses!